 Student mobility: Captures details of the learner, mobility type, discharging institution and the new institution.

-Performance Progression: Captures performance details of each learner after completion of specific level e.g. Primary, Secondary etc.
+Performance Progression: Captures performance details of each learner after completion of a specific level, e.g. Primary, Secondary etc.

 Learner Talent: Captures details on learner’s talents.